-MFGT 63R-Machine Construction and Repair (3 units)Machine tool construction and repair, based upon the refurbishing of a machine tool like a lathe or a milling machine.
+MFGT 63R-Machine Construction and Repair (3 units) Machine tool construction and repair, based upon the refurbishing of a

+Machine tool construction and repair, based upon the refurbishing of a machine tool like a lathe or a milling machine.
 Emphasis will be placed on returning a machine tool to a production status that is out of tolerance.
-(I M)
+(LM)